saa114/Disassebler-and-Simulator/README.md

-After running, 2 files will be generated: outputname_dis.txt , which contains the disassebled program. outputname_sim.txt , which containes the simulator for
+After running, 2 files will be generated: outputname_dis.txt , which contains the disassebled program. outputname_sim.txt , which is the simulator.

 Things to look out for: